 The character of John Creasy, originally depicted as white in the source novel and previous film adaptation, is portrayed by Denzel Washington, a Black actor, in the 2004 film.

-The film "Man on Fire" does not feature any identifiable LGBTQ+ characters or themes.
-Its narrative focuses on a former CIA operative's mission to protect a young girl from kidnappers in Mexico City, with no elements related to queer identity or experiences.
+The film "Man on Fire" does not feature any identifiable LGBTQ+ characters, relationships, or themes within its narrative.
+The story focuses on an ex-CIA operative's mission to protect a young girl and seek revenge, with no elements related to queer identity present.

-The film primarily focuses on the male protagonist's violent quest for revenge.
-There are no significant female characters depicted engaging in or winning close-quarters physical combat against male opponents.
+The film primarily focuses on the male protagonist's efforts to rescue a kidnapped girl.
+No female characters are depicted engaging in or winning direct physical combat against male opponents.

 The 2004 film "Man on Fire" is an adaptation of the 1980 novel of the same name.
 All primary and significant characters in the film retain the same gender as established in the original source material.
 No instances of a character canonically established as one gender being portrayed as a different gender were identified.